 - Ensure you describe the image in detail.

-- As long as it makes sense to do so, include the page’s target keyword.
+- Where appropriate, include the page’s target keyword.

 - Do not keyword stuff your alt-text — one keyword is sufficient.